Canon XS vs Sony NEX-3N

 It is notable that the XS has a hotshoe, while the NEX-3N does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the XS and the NEX-3N have been discontinued, but can regularly be found used on eBay.
+Both the XS and the NEX-3N have been discontinued, but can regularly be found used on ebay.
 The XS was replaced by the Canon T3, while the NEX-3N was followed by the Sony A5000.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the XS and NEX-3N can be found, respectively, in the Canon XS Manual (free pdf) or the online Sony NEX-3N Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon XS or the Sony NEX-3N – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.